 I love Thanksgiving.
 I really do.
 I love all the foods, love having my family hang out, love the idea behind it.
 It is my favorite holiday until about 6:00 pm on Thanksgiving night, when the Rhoads family Christmas tree goes up.
 But Thanksgiving for the uninitiated can be quite daunting…hence this blog.

 If your turkey isn’t already thawing, go now.
 Right now.
 Buy a fresh one.
 It takes 4 days to defrost an 18 pound turkey in the fridge.
 If yours is smaller, you may still have time.
 I keep mine in a picnic cooler with a thermometer.
-As it thaws it keeps the cooler about the same temperature as a fridge…but I have to watch if the oven is on too much.
+As it thaws it keeps the cooler about the same temperature as a fridge…but I have to watch if the oven is on too much, raising the ambient temperature.
 Sometimes I toss the cooler outside if it isn’t freezing, sometimes it moves in an out over the course of a day…I know, it’s a pain.
-But hey, that’s a lot of refrigerator real estate to fork over when it’s already jam-packed with everything else.
+But hey, that’s a lot of refrigerator real estate to fork over when the ice box is already jam-packed with everything else.

 Tuesday morning dawns with my preparations in full swing.
 I make my mashed potatoes on Tuesday, using cream cheese and sour cream to keep them creamy and delightful.
 I start drying 2 loaves of bread for stuffing, and I organize ingredients with spices across the dining room table.
 Tuesday evening is cranberry sauce.
 Wash your berries, taking out the ones that float.
 I use the recipe on the package and even though Bill is the only one of the family who likes them, I make a double batch every year.
 If there’s a lot left over, I can always make more Jello, lol.